Workshops / Trainings / Courses

 Like other forms of image-making, sand tray work provides a means of accessing the client’s inner world, through the imagination; by-passing the rational-logical mind.
 Different to painting or drawing – it involves using concrete objects which can be moved.
 It is an expressive and dynamic approach.
 Symbols are not interpreted by the therapist, the meaning belongs to the client.
 The therapist’s role is to facilitate the client’s deeper understanding and expression.

-Catherine Bishop works in private practice as an integrative and transpersonal psychotherapeutic counsellor with individuals, couples and children.
-She offers the use of a variety of arts to explore emotions, dilemmas and creative solutions to problems.
-Catherine is an experienced teacher, trainer and group facilitator, having worked for many years in the world of education.
+Catherine is an Integrative and Transpersonal Psychotherapeutic Counsellor, trained at The Institutue of Psychosynthesis, IATE and the Sesame Institute.
+In her private practice she has worked with individuals, couples and children.
+She is an experienced teacher, trainer and group facilitator.
 Her approach to training is interactive and flexible.
 She aims to combine delivering a core objective with space to be responsive to participants needs.

 Trainer: Catherine Bishop